America's Favorite Marketplace for Less-Than-Perfect Cars!

 We’re committed to making it as easy as possible to get rid of your old clunker and put cash in your pocket.

-Trading in A Car With A Bad Engine
+Trade In Car With Bad Engine

 Once you’ve got a baseline idea of what your car is worth from CarBrain, selling it becomes much easier.
 Most local dealers will give you very low trade-in values on a car with damage, and much lower if it isn't running.